ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/08-other-loop-constructs.md

 ---
-title: "OpenMP examples (4)"
+title: "Data sharing"
-teaching: 0
+teaching: 15
-exercises: 0
+exercises: 5
 questions:
 - "How to divide a code in sections and assign each section to one thread?"
 - "Another way of assigning only one thread to a programs' region"